Ceasefire violations by Pakistan goes up amidst China stand off

 Lt.
 General Paramjit Singh had also conveyed to his counterpart in the Pakistan Army, the concerns and issues raised by New Delhi.

 Security officials would argue that the ceasefire pact is not a durable one.
 It does not include preventing cross border terrorism.
-Infiltration of terrorists from the Lashkar-e-
+Infiltration of terrorists from the Lashkar-e-Tayiba and Jaish-e-Mohammad have been of utmost concern.

 Several Intelligence Bureau reports in the possession of OneIndia speak about active training camps along the border from where several terrorists would be launched on to Indian soil.